forsbergplustwo/partner-metrics-for-shopify/README.md

 And start your server

 ```
-rails s
+foreman start
 ```

-Navigate http://localhost:3000 and start using the app.
+Navigate http://localhost:5000 and start using the app.

 Importing Your Data
 -------------------